‘DWTS’ Spoilers: The Top 11 Perform For Viewer Votes & Derek Hough Dances A Special Paso Doble

 Dancing with the Stars will showcase the top 11 performers working their hardest to secure viewer votes in a special episode.
 The show will also feature judge Derek Hough returning to the ballroom floor for the first time in three years to perform a special Paso Doble routine.

-The show will begin, per an ABC press release, with host Tyra Banks as she walks out to the ballroom to the 1980 hit “I’m Coming Out” by Diana Ross.
+The show will begin, per an ABC press release, with host Tyra Banks walking out to the ballroom to the 1980 hit “I’m Coming Out” by Diana Ross.

-Later in the episode, Derek Hough and his longtime girlfriend Hayley Erbert will thrill fans with a performance to “Uccen” by Taalbi Brothers.
+Later in the episode, Derek Hough and his longtime girlfriend, Hayley Erbert, will thrill fans with a performance to “Uccen” by Taalbi Brothers.

-The 11 couples that remain in the competition will utilize a variety of songs including “Sorry” by Justin Bieber, “She’s Always a Woman” by Billy Joel, “Celebration” by Kool & The Gang, and “On the Floor” by Jennifer Lopez featuring Pitbull, among others.
+The 11 couples that remain in the competition will perform to a variety of songs, including “Sorry” by Justin Bieber, “She’s Always a Woman” by Billy Joel, “Celebration” by Kool & The Gang, and “On the Floor” by Jennifer Lopez featuring Pitbull, among others.

 The couples with their dance choices and songs are as follows.